survoai/humalect-docs/blog/2023-03-24-discord_bot/index.md

 ---
-slug: how-to-get-started-with-discord-bot
+slug: how-to-build-discord-bot-deploy-using-humalect
-title: How to get started with Discord Bot on Humalect platform
+title: How to build a discord bot and deploy it using Humalect?
 authors: [Priyansh]
 tags: [Bot]
 ---